luminus-framework/luminus/resources/public/md/upgrading.md

 The good news is that the Luminus template is fairly stable and there aren't likely to be any major changes down the road.
 However, there will be more profiles added down the road, and the dependencies will be updated to the latest stable versions.

+One option is to use the [lein-ancient](https://github.com/xsc/lein-ancient) plugin to find outdated dependencies.

-You could use the following script to keep the dependencies for your project up to date:
+Alternatively, you could use the following script to check if any of the dependencies are out of date:

 ```clojure
 (ns version-checker